MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-contracts.md

 The following table provides scenarios for managing funding allocation among multiple funding sources.
 These scenarios are based on the following assumptions:

 -   Priority settings are factored into the allocation of funds before other funding rule criteria are applied.
--   No date range has been specified to define the period d when the funding rule is valid.
+-   No date range has been specified to define the period when the funding rule is valid.

 <table>
 <colgroup>